 HOW TO MAKE ECUADORIAN LOCRO DE PAPA

-1. In a large soup cooking pan, heat the oil over medium heat and add the diced onions, garlic, cumin and achiote powder.
+1. In a large soup cooking pan, heat the oil over medium heat and add the diced onions to brown them.
+Whilst this is not orthodox, I like to do this because I hate raw onions and it minimizes the strong flavor!

-3. Add the water and cook on high heat until it starts boiling, then reduce to medium heat and cook for around 1 hour: until the potatoes become very tender.
+3. Add the water carefully as it will react quite violently with the hot oil – stirring carefully until it’s all mixed together, then cook on high heat until it starts boiling.
+Then, reduce to medium heat and cook for around 1 hour.
+The aim is for the potatoes to become tender, ready to be mashed.

 8. Add salt and pepper to taste, then remove the soup from the heat.

-9. To serve, in each bowl of soup, add a few slices of avocado, a handful of chopped cilantro and a small handful of the cubes of cheese.
+9. To serve, in each bowl of soup, add a few slices of avocado, a handful of chopped coriander and a few pieces of the cubes of cheese.

 In addition, you can serve a few more little pots of prizes to accompany the locro de papa.
-In Ecuador, most Ecuadorian restaurants serve appetisers with a few plates of:
+In Ecuador, most Ecuadorian restaurants serve appetizers with a few plates of:

-- spicy aji garlic sauce (contains tree tomato fruit, chilli, onions and garlic)
+• spicy aji garlic sauce (contains tree tomato fruit, chili, onions, and garlic)

 For more inspiration: